huxinda/UDL_Zemax_ZPL/README.md

 ###[HOW TO USE]

-The User Defined Language(UDL) style files are for Notepad++ (developed on v6.5, http://notepad-plus-plus.org/), working in conjunction with the two default Solarized theme (Solarized-light and Solarzied), respectively.
+The User Defined Language(UDL) style files are for Notepad++ (developed on NPP v6.5, http://notepad-plus-plus.org/), working in conjunction with the two default Solarized theme (Solarized-light and Solarzied), respectively.

 1. Launch NPP, depending on which brightness version you want to use, set the overall theme first: